hshehabu/prayertime-scheduler/README.md

 - ⌨️ You can cancel the sleep operation at any time using Ctrl+C
 - 👨‍💻 Perfect for developers and professionals who want to maintain their prayer schedule while working

+## 🤝 Contributing

+This project is open source and we welcome contributions from the community!
+Whether you want to report a bug, suggest a feature, or submit a pull request, your help is appreciated.

+### How to Contribute

+1. Fork the repository
+2. Create a new branch for your feature (`git checkout -b feature/amazing-feature`)
+3. Make your changes
+4. Commit your changes (`git commit -m 'Add some amazing feature'`)
+5. Push to the branch (`git push origin feature/amazing-feature`)
+6. Open a Pull Request

+### Contribution Guidelines

+- Please ensure your code follows the existing style and formatting
+- Add comments to explain complex logic
+- Write clear commit messages
+- Update documentation if you add new features
+- Test your changes thoroughly

 ## 📄 License

 MIT License